 During my Doctorate in Counselling Psychology at City University London, I practiced in the charity sector and in an NHS Drug and Alcohol service.

 I became qualified in 2015 and promptly after started working for primary, secondary and specialist NHS services.
 I had the honour of working with people from various walks of life and have significant clinical experience with acute and chronic psychological distress, such as anxiety, mood, personality and eating difficulties, as well as complex trauma and psychosis.
+Around the time of COVID I worked briefly as Head of Clinical Services and senior supervisor for a private counselling service.
+I had the privilege of supervising clinical trainees and helping them exercise their passion for the work, and helped expand access to psychological therapy services for the public.

 – Inspired by P. Verhaeghe and A. Kullman